menocomp/functional-programming/README.md

 Just trying to reverse engineer some common FP functions.

-Check examples folder to examples for Compose and Curry.
+Check examples folder to see how to use typed version of Compose and Curry.